-Eligibility for the Standalone EAP Plan is limited to Employees who waived EHP coverage as a qualified opt out.
+Eligibility for the Standalone EAP Plan is limited to Employees who are Eligible Individuals for EHP coverage and decline to enroll in the coverage.

-Eligible Individuals who elect not to enroll in the GMAP are not considered to have waived EHP coverage as a qualified opt out, and therefore cannot be enrolled in the Standalone EAP Plan.
+Eligible Individuals who elect not to enroll in the GMAP are not considered to be Eligible Individuals for EHP coverage who declined to enroll in the coverage, and therefore cannot be enrolled in the Standalone EAP Plan.